LegoLightning/LegoLightning-profile/README.md

 ## 🎯 Fun Facts

-- ⚡ Fun fact: I love LEGO as much as I love coding - both involve creating something amazing from small building blocks!
+- ⚡ Fun fact: I created my username when I was 8 because I loved Cars like Lightning McQueen and LEGOS
-- 🎮 When I'm not coding, you can find me gaming, reading, or exploring new technologies
+- 🎮 When I'm not coding, you can find me playing Silksong or using AI 😝
-- 🌟 I believe in the power of community and open source software
+- 🌟 I believe I that you can learn anything through hard work and dedication
 - 📚 Always learning something new - currently diving deeper into [your current learning focus]

 ## 📫 How to Reach Me